mauriciopoppe/blog/site/content/notes/productivity-skills.md

 ## Exploring New Areas and Keeping Up to Date

-When I need to learn a completely new topic or technology, it usually takes hours of searching on Google, reading random articles, and trying to put the pieces together.
-It's slow specially when there's a lot of noise.
+When I need to learn a completely new topic or technology, I use a harness to guide me through it.
+I can ask the harness to explain the topic, answer questions as they come up, and adjust the material to my level of understanding.
+If a concept is difficult to grasp from text alone, I can ask it to create an interactive app that lets me explore the idea directly.

-To make this faster, I use Gemini with Deep Research.
-When I want to explore a new area, I just give it a prompt of what I want to figure out.
-The model runs in a loop, searches the web, reads docs and articles, and synthesizes everything for me.
-In the end, it gives me a solid report with links to the sources.
-This gives me context right away so I can jump straight into understanding the problem and building.
+For a more structured overview, I use Gemini with Deep Research.
+I give it a prompt describing what I want to figure out, and it searches the web, reads documentation and articles, and synthesizes the results into a report with links to the sources.
+This gives me context quickly so I can move on to understanding the problem and building.

 But keeping up to date with daily technical news is a different problem.
 I like to read aggregated content from sources like HackerNews.
 It is unfortunate that some interesting tech posts only live on Twitter (X), but I don't like doomscrolling.